Queensland Communications Museum

 The Postal-Telecommunication Historical Society of Queensland Inc was formed in 1952, by a group of Post Office Volunteers dedicated to the preservation of artifacts photographs records and equipment.

-L to R. Back row: Leo Maloney, Mike Pitman, Greg Curtis-Flynn, John Campling, Anthony Mitchell, Wilfred Claydon, Roland Clark.
+L to R. Back row: Leo Moloney, Mike Pitman, Greg Curtis-Flynn, John Campling, Anthony Mitchell, Wilfred Claydon, Roland Clark.

 Front row: Ronald Tew, Don Wellings, Kevin Oliver.